 There are very clear guidelines that govern the use of the circular and horizontal logos, outlined below.

 The logo is made up of two colours (see corporate colours section).
 The logo is best used in these 2 colours against a white background.

 Other logo usages such as the crest, "University of Cape Town" on its own, or a simplified version of the crest, are possible.
 For approval and advice in this regard please contact Justin Marthinus.
 This permission will not be unreasonably withheld.

-In certain instances, e.g. black and white documents, the logo will need to be used in black and white (or greyscale).
+In certain cases, eg black and white documents, the logo will need to be used in black and white (or greyscale).
 When used against a white background:

-When our logo is placed against various coloured backgrounds, the font will need to be adjusted depending on the colour - whereas the crest remains unchanged.
-In most cases the font will stay blue on a light background or reversed out in white on a darker background.
+When the logo is placed against various coloured backgrounds, the font will need to be adjusted depending on the colour but the crest remains unchanged.
+In most cases the font will stay blue on a light background or be changed to white on a darker background.

 Other important points regarding the UCT logo use

-Combination with other logos - The UCT logo and colours are the primary identifiers for all areas of the university.
+Combination with other logos – the UCT logo and colours are the primary identifiers for all areas of the university.
 The use of logos developed independently is prohibited and it is strongly recommended that faculty logos be used in conjunction with the university logo.

-Guest logos - If a guest or affiliate logo is used, the UCT logo should always appear first, while the guest logo may be inserted to the right or underneath the UCT logo.
+Guest logos – if a guest or affiliate logo is used, the UCT logo should always appear first, while the guest logo may be inserted to the right or underneath the UCT logo.
 Always ensure that adequate space is maintained between logos.